Suffering doesn’t make us grow –

 Uncomfortable feelings are nearly always preceded by a stressful thought, and when the feelings come, we can isolate the stressful thought, idea, or assumption and question it thoroughly.

 I find journaling a powerful aid here.
 Just write your rambling thoughts about a situation that made you uncomfortable (in your mind or in reality – doesn’t matter).
 Then let it set.
 You probably will already feel better because the act of writing is cathartic.
 But for true growth to occur, go back later and read what you wrote.
 Pretend you are a scientist!
 Your job is to (compassionately) dissect your writing to find the threads of connection…

 1. Have I ever felt this way before?
 Are there any other similarities?

 Personal example: I had to go to my son’s junior high school to deliver his medicine.
-I noticed I had a racing heart, a sense of urgency to complete the task, and an overall sense of shame.
+I noticed I had a racing heart, a sense of urgency to complete the task, and an overall sense of shame and dread.